0xor1/transmittable/README.md

-Transmittable currently has no way of detecting if an object has previously been serialized, so it will attempt to serialize it again, which means there is the potential for infinte loops when a Transmittable attempts to serialize objects which form a reference loop.
+Transmittable currently has no way of detecting if an object has previously been serialized, so it will attempt to serialize it again, which means there is the potential for infinte loops when a Transmittable attempts to serialize objects which form a reference loop. **Transmittable** is best used for simple objects for the time being to prevent this issue occuring, however handling of circular references is intended to be implemented in the next version.